xdeama/personal-site-hugo/hugo/content/en/consulting/projects/wams.md

 business-areas:
   - Energy
 ---
-As part of a technical study at a European transmission system operator, I developed a custom Phasor Data Concentrator (PDC) that demonstrated the complete data path from PMUs to LFR.
-The study validated that high-resolution synchrophasor data can be captured in compliance with IEEE C37.118, concentrated through a custom PDC implementation, and integrated into a modular control center architecture.
+As part of a technical study at a European transmission system operator, I developed a cloud-native Phasor Data Concentrator (PDC) that demonstrated the complete data path from PMUs to LFR.
+The study validated that high-resolution synchrophasor data can be captured in compliance with IEEE C37.118, concentrated through the cloud-native PDC implementation, and integrated into a modular control center architecture.

 **Key Activities:**